Pontiac History 1955-1981

 AJ Foyt started the '63 season with Pontiac until the GM racing ban was put into effect in Jan '63

 1964-New mid size platform with live rear axle and full perimeter frame and block mounted starters.
 Pontiac counters the ban with the introduction of a high performance package for the street, enter "GTO" w/ 389 4bbl or 3-2bbl engine, last year for the "slim jim" and hydra-matic trans, 2+2 model introduced.

 The latest updated version of Eddies twin with a full painted body and much longer wheelbase

-The Team of Ray Cox, Dean Turk and JD Braswell out of Arizona.
-They ran an AA/Fueler with Pontiac for many years through 1966.
+The Team of Bill Cox, Dean Turk and JD Braswell out of Arizona.
+They ran a AA/Fueler with Pontiac power in 2 different cars from 1959 through 1964.
 This shot appears to be in '63 or '64 and at the hot car fire up area at Beeline Dragway ('63-'81) east of Scottsdale, Az.
 This car has recently been located.

 Here is yet another Pontiac AA/Fueler.
 The team is Swanson & Huerta